-As of March 5, 2012, the directors and executive officers of the Company (including Mr. Donald Johnson, the Chairman of the Company) beneficially own directly or indirectly or exercised control or direction over 5,831,344 Common Shares or approximately 49.3% of the issued and outstanding Common Shares.
+As of March 11, 2013, the directors and executive officers of the Company beneficially own directly or indirectly or exercised control or direction over 6,716,757 Common Shares or approximately 56.3% of the issued and outstanding Common Shares.
 The holdings of Mr. Johnson are described above under "Risk Factors - Influence by Significant Shareholder".